 5. Cut Down on Unnecessary Festive Food and Drink

 We've heard tales of people who cook Brussels sprouts on Christmas Day even though nobody in the family eats them, of families who buy cranberry sauce but never open the jar . . . and how many of us have a half-empty and out-of-date bottle of Baileys or Tia Maria lurking in the back of a cupboard from last Christmas?
 Wasting food is not only expensive but also incredibly bad for the environment.
 Don't feel obliged to follow every tradition just because it's Christmas.
 If everyone in the family thinks chicken is better than turkey, why buy an expensive bird you won't enjoy?
 Do you really need that second tin of Quality Street just because it's on offer?
-We're all guilty of overeating during the festive season, and it's all part of the fun, but don't let all those deals, offers, and traditions encourage you into buying stuff you don't need.
-If you do accidentally buy anything you don't need, donate it to a food bank as soon as you can to help those who're truly struggling this Christmas.
+Most of us are guilty of overeating during the festive season, and it's all part of the fun, but don't let all those deals, offers, and traditions encourage you into buying stuff you don't need.
+If you do accidentally buy something you don't need and it can't be frozen, donate it to a food bank as soon as you can and help those who're truly struggling this Christmas.

 6. Start Stocking Up Now